-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's edition of GST Daily.
-This is episode 101, and today we are going to talk about the membership sites.
-Now, truthfully, I had no idea what we were going to talk about today.
-I didn't necessarily think about it this weekend.
-Normally.
-I go through and I plan out what we're going to be doing on Saturday, and I didn't this weekend.
+Today we are going to talk about the membership sites.
+Normally, I go through and I plan out what we’re going to be doing on Saturday, and I didn’t this weekend.
 Instead, I just tried to find some inspiration in what popped into my head.

 Basically what happened was, I was walking out of my office and I saw this book, Membership Economy.
 I read it three or four years ago, back when I first started building Scriptly.
 Fantastic book.
 I realized how often I talk about the membership sites with clients.